ADMISSIONS PROCESS & REQUIREMENTS

 GRE scores reported must result from tests taken within the last five years.
 Exceptions might be made for GRE scores used to enter a previous graduate program, however all applicants must report GRE scores.
 Test scores should be ordered and sent by the testing service to the University of Notre Dame, institution code 1841.
 To expedite the review process, applicants may also upload preliminary (unofficial) scores until official ones are available.

-The School of Architecture does not require a strict minimum GRE score, but generally would expect a score of 308 (1200 under the old scoring system) and would find it difficult to consider someone submitting a score below 300 (1000 under the old scoring system).
+The School of Architecture expects a minimum GRE score of 308 and would find it difficult to consider someone submitting a score below 300 for the combined Quantitative & Verbal Reasoning portions of the exam.
+The score for the Writing portion of the exam is expected to be 3.5 or above.

 TOEFL or IELTS Scores